 Just when I thought I was happy with my photo I realised I forgot to put on guacamole – SHAME!
 I was too focused on the fact I couldn’t dig into the cheese with my current hiatus on all things dairy and flat out forgot one of the best parts!

 Ah well, I’m posting this guac-less atrocity and my other previous failed attempts at the bottom of this post for anyone who needs a good laugh today!

 And on my fourth attempt I now finally have some photos I am happy with – HOORAY!

 Here’s the good news – regardless of what it looks like it TASTES AMAZING!

 Sweet potato really is the star of this recipe, taking the place of corn chips and I think I might be so bold to say I actually prefer it this way!
 And that’s coming for a true corn chip lover.
 Seriously, my favourite corn chip is original salted and I happily eat them plain.
 I think that makes me basic… But I’m ok with it.

 The corn, capsicum and black beans bulk up the nachos and in no way make you miss meat in this recipe!
 And to top it off – tasty salsa, guacamole and cheese!

 It comes together very quickly and if you do the different components altogether it really shouldn’t take you much longer than 30 minutes!

-- 400 grams black beans drained and rinsed
+- 400 grams / 15 oz canned black beans, drained and rinsed

 - 1 cup frozen corn kernels